Locanda delle Fate

 Jive Samba (radio edit)

 Italians London Underground impressed me immediately with their foreign-language pun; well, can you pun in Italian?
 They chose the name as they 'play the kind of music that was heard on the London Underground in the late '60s'; I can only assume they're referring to Ladbroke Grove, rather than the actual underground...
-Anyway, the band evolved from much-missed 'Tronlords Standarte; their eponymous debut appeared in 2000, sitting defiantly in the late-period psych camp at the point where the style morphed into proto-prog, somewhere around 1970.
+Anyway, the band evolved from much-missed Mellotronlords Standarte; their eponymous debut appeared in 2000, sitting defiantly in the late-period psych camp at the point where the style morphed into proto-prog, somewhere around 1970.
 About the only real giveaway is that the distorted guitar sound is possibly too smooth for the time, if that isn't a non-sequitur.
 Decent material throughout, particularly Worst Is Yet To Come and the Hammond-heavy Squadron Leader.
 Gianluca Gerlini plays Mellotron, with background strings on Magda K., cellos, strings and brass on Worst Is Yet To Come and strings and flutes on Mass Baptizer, although the strings on Was She Worth My Time sound too real to be Mellotronic.

 They followed up with 2003's Through a Glass Darkly, not dissimilar in style to its predecessor, shifting from the full-on psych-rock of End Of The Race and Cryptical Purple Browne Orcharde to the laid-back dreamy psych of Analonihum and the title track.
-Disappointingly, very little Mellotron this time round, with only a brief string part on closer Another Rude Awakening from Gerlini again, his chief keyboard input being his sterling work on the Hammond, with bits of acoustic piano and Wurly thrown in.
+Disappointingly, very little Mellotron this time round, just a brief string part on closer Another Rude Awakening from Gerlini again, his chief keyboard input being his sterling work on the Hammond, bits of acoustic piano and Wurly thrown in.

 Seven years is long enough to make you think the band had gone the way of all things, only to be proven wrong by 2010's excellent Honey Drops, an album largely consisting of covers of late '60s-to-early '70s material, plus a handful of band originals.
 The covers include Fanfare (The Crazy World of Arthur Brown), Brian Auger's Ellis Island, the band's take on the oft-covered Norwegian Wood, Uriel's Queen St. Gang, Jethro Tull's Dharma For One and a great version of John Barry's iconic theme to Midnight Cowboy.
 It tears along at a good old pace, in the band's tried-and-tested Hammond-heavy freakbeat/psych style, this time shunted over the border into about 1972, like the soundtrack to an extended party scene in a long-lost exploitation flick from the era.
-Although bandleader Gianluca Gerlini plays Hammond, the Mellotron parts are covered by Sergio Taglioni (who briefly played with The Watch), with a brief, dirty burst of grungy choir on Fanfare, opening the album, background strings on Jive Samba and upfront ones on the title track and Midnight Cowboy, finishing with a minor cheat, a repeat of Jive Samba in 'radio edit' form.
+Although bandleader Gerlini plays Hammond, the Mellotron parts are covered by Sergio Taglioni (who briefly played with The Watch), with a brief, dirty burst of grungy choir on Fanfare, opening the album, background strings on Jive Samba and upfront ones on the title track and Midnight Cowboy, finishing with a minor cheat, a repeat of Jive Samba in 'radio edit' form.